 Those players are key to figuring out a survival rate, even if other players exist with numbers on them.
 So far, of those approximately 600 cards, about 35 cards were for these athletes mentioned above.
 Just throwing things out there, let’s say about 15-20 graded examples with the numbers showing.
 Could easily even be lower than that.

 Now, there are, of course, ungraded cards out there.
 In fact, most, I imagine would fall into this raw category.
 But the total amount of cards on them has to be pretty low.
 If I had to guess, I’d say the number is fewer than 50.
 I’ve personally seen only about a dozen different ones and that is from scouring the internet.

 One caveat here is that this number assumes only the six athletes listed here have numbers on them.
 If others do, the number would increase, albeit probably not by many

 Cards with the Numbers

-As stated, the cards I’ve seen either individually or as part of an uncut sheet are the five below.
+As stated, the cards I’ve seen either individually or as part of an uncut sheet are the six below (Plus Harris and Frisch).
 I have not seen others, though they may certainly exist.

 - George Burns (#10)

 - George Kelly (#12)